-The follower of a Buddhist nationalist movement in Myanmar said Thursday his family had pressured him to withdraw a defamation lawsuit against a prominent journalist who criticized the group’s leader, but warned that his organization is pursuing further legal action.
+The follower of a Buddhist nationalist movement in Myanmar said Thursday his family had pressured him to withdraw a defamation lawsuit against a prominent journalist who criticized an outspoken monk in the group, but warned that his organization is pursuing further legal action.

 Kyaw Myo Shwe, a follower of Ma Ba Tha Buddhist movement, had lodged the complaint against Swe Win, chief editor of Myanmar Now, under Article 66(d) of the Telecommunications Law, but told RFA’s Myanmar Service he changed his mind after his mother urged him to drop the lawsuit.